Skip to content

 Beinn a' Mheadhoin — common questions

-How hard is Beinn a' Mheadhoin?
+What difficulty is Beinn a' Mheadhoin?

-When is the best time to climb Beinn a' Mheadhoin?
+When should I climb Beinn a' Mheadhoin?

 The standard good-weather months for Beinn a' Mheadhoin are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.